Peer Jacks

 What are mentoring programs like at NAU?

 NAU offers mentoring programs catering to a wide variety of students.
-The programs provide a guide who offers support and reflection during a time of personal growth and transition.
+Each mentoring program provides a guide who offers support and reflection during a time of personal growth and transition.
 Topics can focus on classroom engagement, campus resources, or community involvement.
 Mentoring also encourages behaviors that support academic success, self-discovery and personal development.
 These programs help students gain skills that provide a foundation for success while building supportive relationships with peers and staff.

 Who it’s for: Peer Academic Coaching is for students who want to develop and refine study skills and improve academic performance.